Beast of Burden (song): Bette Midler version

 Cash Box said that "Midler appropriately switches from sensitive to sassy vocal delivery" and that "the production is faithful to the original."

-A music video was made for this version that started out with Midler and Mick Jagger talking in her dressing room before she comes out and performs the song with him on stage.
-As the song ends someone throws a pie at Jagger, and Midler laughs at it until she gets hit with a pie herself.
-The video ends with a picture of both of them covered in pie in a newspaper with the headline "Just desserts".
+A music video was created for this version of the song.
+It started with Bette Midler and Mick Jagger having a conversation in her dressing room before they both came out and performed the song together on stage.
+Towards the end of the song, someone throws a cream pie at Jagger, and Midler laughs until she is hit with a pie herself.
+The video concludes with a picture of them both covered in pie, which appears in a newspaper with the headline "Just desserts."